Veteran Death Benefits

 Who Can Apply for a Headstone or Marker?

-3) a representative of a Congressionally-chartered Veterans Service Organization;
+• A representative of a Congressionally chartered Veterans Service Organization

-NOTE: For memorial headstones and markers that commemorate the memory of an eligible individual, the applicant must be a member of the decedent’s family, 38 CFR 38.600(a)(2).
+For memorial headstones and markers, the applicant must be a member of the Veteran's family.

 Who Can Apply for a Medallion?

-3) a representative of a Congressionally chartered Veterans Service Organization;
+• A representative of a Congressionally chartered Veterans Service Organization

 • Presidential Memorial Certificate (PMC)